EiTaNBaRiBoA/dynamicdatatable/README.md

 3. Set the column headers using the `set_headers()` method.
 4. Set the table data using the `set_data()` method.
 5. Customize the table appearance through the Inspector properties.

+or

+Download this entire Godot Project and run the main scene (example.tscn)

 ## Code Example